Chapter 17.05

 (b) The city shall not attach conditions of approval that a secondary lot require driveways, vehicle access, parking, or minimum or maximum street frontage.

-(F) Preliminary Plat Procedures for Expedited and Middle Housing Land Division.
+(F) Preliminary Plat Procedures for Middle Housing Land Divisions.
 Unless the applicant requests to use the procedure set forth in CMC 17.05.030 (Land Partitioning) or CMC 17.05.040 (Subdivisions), the city shall use the following procedure for an expedited land division (ELD), as described in ORS 197.360, or a middle housing land division (MHLD).

 (1) Completeness Review.

-(a) If the application for an ELD or MHLD is incomplete, the city shall notify the applicant of the missing information within 21 days of receiving an application.
-The application shall be deemed complete on the date the applicant submits the requested information or refuses in writing to submit it.
+(a) If the application of an ELD or MHLD is incomplete, the city shall notify the applicant within 21 days of receiving the application.
+The application shall be deemed complete on the date the applicant submits the requested information or refuses in writing to submit it;

 (2) Notice of Application.